2021 Handbook of Florida Water Regulation: Consumptive Use

 Who regulates consumptive use?

-In Florida, it is recognized that water constitutes a public resource benefiting the entire state.
-Florida's water use policy gives preference to desirable water uses to promote human, natural resource, fish, and wildlife preservation, and it is intended to prevent wasteful uses.
-Both the Florida Department of Environmental Protection (FDEP) and the Florida Water Management Districts (FWMD), which are charged with managing water resources and maintaining the state's reserves of usable water at an acceptable level, are vested with the authority to require consumptive use permits and impose conditions on those permits.
-In reality, this authority is delegated almost entirely to the FWMDs, which should be consulted before any consumptive use of water resources is undertaken (see FE616, Contact Agencies).
+Florida’s law recognizes that water constitutes a public resource benefiting the entire state.
+Florida's water use policy promotes water conservation to sustain human, natural resource, fish, and wildlife preservation, and prevent wasteful water uses.
+Both the Florida Department of Environmental Protection (FDEP) and the Florida Water Management Districts (FWMD), which are charged with managing water resources and maintaining the state's reserves of usable water at an acceptable level, are authorized to require water use/consumptive use permits and impose conditions on those permits.
+FWMDs are responsible for issuing these permits and should be consulted before undertaking any consumptive use of water resources in Florida (see FE616, Contact Agencies).

 What permits are required for consumptive use?

 All water withdrawals and uses must be permitted (unless explicitly exempted in existing laws and regulations).
-There are two types of permits, individual and general:
+There are two types of permits:

 How do I obtain an individual consumptive use permit?